rust-lang/reference/src/type-layout.md

 ## Tuple Layout

-Tuples do not have any guarantees about their layout.
+Tuples have the same layout guarantees a struct with the same fields laid out according to the default struct representation.

-The exception to this is the unit tuple (`()`) which is guaranteed as a zero-sized type to have a size of 0 and an alignment of 1.
+The exception to this is the unit tuple (`()`), which is guaranteed as a zero-sized type to have a size of 0 and an alignment of 1.

 ## Trait Object Layout